top of page

 • Some people are better suited to forming habits than others, as some gravitate towards a consistent routine, whereas others do not.

-How the myth of “21 days” came about
+How the Myth of “21 Days” Came About

 Many people subscribe to the belief that it takes 21 days to create a new habit.
 This concept can be traced back to “Psycho-Cybernetics,” a book published in 1960 by Dr. Maxwell Maltz.
 Dr. Maltz identified this number as an observable metric in both himself and his patients and wrote, “these, and many other commonly observed phenomena, tend to show that it requires a minimum of about 21 days for an old mental image to dissolve and a new one to gel.”
 As the book became more popular, this situational observation has become accepted as fact.

-The psychology of forming a habit
+The Psychology of Forming a Habit

 According to a 2012 study published in the British Journal of General Practice, habits are “actions that are triggered automatically in response to contextual cues that have been associated with their performance” (Legg, T.J., & Frothingham, S., 2019, October).
 For example, when you get into your car, you automatically put on the seat belt.
-You do not think about doing it or why you do it, you just do it.
-Your brain likes habits because they are efficient, and when you automate common actions, you free up mental resources for other tasks.
+You do not think about doing it or why you do it.
+You just do it.
+Your brain likes habits because they are efficient and when you automate common actions, you free up mental resources for other tasks.

-Why it can be difficult to break a habit
+Why it Can be Difficult to Break a Habit

 According to the National Institutes of Health (NIH), pleasure-based habits are particularly difficult to break, because enjoyable behavior prompts your brain to release dopamine (Legg, T.J., & Frothingham, S., 2019, October).
 Dopamine is the reward that strengthens the habit and creates the craving to do it again.
-As discussed in the post on hormones, sugar also stimulates our dopamine response, eventually leading to a dulled response.
+As we discuss in the post on hormones, sugar also stimulates our dopamine response, eventually leading to a dulled response.
 We often seek more of these types of foods to stimulate the dopamine release.
 This may also account for snacking at night.
 You may enjoy some chips as you unwind for the night, while watching television.
 This will start to stimulate the dopamine reward center, reinforcing the habit of snacking while watching television.
 These types of habits may have a negative impact on the success of following The Livy Method.

-How to change a habit
+How to Change a Habit

 Dr. Nora Volkow, director of the NIH’s National Institute on Drug Abuse, suggests that the first step is to become more aware of your habits so you can develop strategies to change them.
 One strategy Volkow suggests is to identify the places, people, or activities that are connected in your mind to certain habits, and then adjust your behavior toward those things.

 For example, if you like to eat chips, you can avoid buying chips until you feel more comfortable being around them without wanting to impulsively eat them.
-This can help you achieve your goal of avoiding them as you start your weight loss journey until your habit has changed.
+This can help you achieve your goal of avoiding them as you start your weight-loss journey until your habit has changed.

 Another strategy is to replace a bad habit with a good one.
 For example, instead of snacking on these same potato chips at night when watching TV, consider swapping them out for a nice warm cup of tea.
-Over time, you will change your association of watching tv with eating chips, creating a new routine with healthier habits when unwinding in the evenings.

 References